wneessen/go-hibp/README.md

 This Go package provides an simple to use interface to the excellent "[Have I Been Pwned](https://haveibeenpwned.com/API/v3)" (HIBP) API by Troy Hunt.

-**Completeness:** This packages is still WIP.
-So far the "Pwned Passwords" API and parts of the "Breaches" API have been implemented.

 ## Usage
 Have a look at the [GoDocs Reference](https://pkg.go.dev/github.com/wneessen/go-hibp) for details on how to implement